 Water is another key to success with your holding tanks.
 With your black tank it is super important to use plenty of water.
 By using an ample amount of water, you will maintain a consistent water level that will allow your holding tank chemical to reach all of the waste in your tank.
 On top of that, it creates a barrier between the waste in your holding tank and the open air, helping prevent strong odors.
 Here is how we recommend using water in your black tank:

 Water use in your gray tank is pretty straight forward.
 If you are camping on full hook-ups, create a water barrier in your waste hose line.
 You can create a barrier by making a kink in your waste hose; similar to a "p-trap" in your household toilet.
 Your gray tank valve should be left open at all times when you are camping on full hookups to prevent grease build up and potential odors from food waste.
+Please note that there are different laws by state that require you to keep your waste hose off the ground.
+Make sure you abide by all local laws.

 You might be asking why you should close your black valve but leave your gray tank valve open?
 Well lets get into preventative care for your RV holding tanks!